Street fighting: Characteristic

 Street fights can be planned ahead or occur suddenly, regardless of location and time.
 The frequency of physical assaults is based on crime rates, level of poverty and accessibility to weapons.
-In street fights, everyone can be opponents, including friends, relatives or even strangers.
-Street fights are usually started with an outbreak of emotion such as anger, fear and indignation.
-Street fights do not last long, usually run for minutes or even seconds.
-The outcome of the fight is unpredictable due to the fact that participants are unlikely to know others’ abilities, strengths or weaknesses.
+In street fights, everyone can be an opponent, including friends, relatives or even strangers.
+Street fights usually start with an outbreak of emotion such as anger, fear and indignation.
+Street fights do not last long, usually running for minutes or even seconds.
+The outcome of the fight is unpredictable due to the fact that participants are unlikely to know others' abilities, strengths or weaknesses.